laiduy98/cose-19/report/report.md

 ## Language status of the dataset

 During this project, we agreed to work only with english-written articles.
 That is why we made an analysis that you can see on an image below.
 As can be observed most of the articles are meeting the requirements.
-However, papers that do not respond to the criteria(*check the spelling*) will be deleted in the preprocessing part.
+In addition to that, papers that do not respond to the criteria(*check the spelling*) will be deleted in the preprocessing part.

 ![Language percentage in the dataset](assets/images/lang.png)

 # Preprocessing

-After explore the data, we have the idea of what to do for the next step.
+The second part of this project is preprocessing.
 This step will first clean the data, including transfer the JSON file that be used in the dataset to pandas dataframe, which is more common to process.
 In the preprocessing block, we will remove the row with duplicated and empty abstract

 ## Handling multiple languages